FYT3RP4TIL/Deep-Q-Learning-OpenAI-Gymnasium-LunarLander-RL/README.md

 For the default values of VIEWPORT_W, VIEWPORT_H, SCALE, and FPS, the scale factors equal: ‘x’: 10 ‘y’: 6.666 ‘vx’: 5 ‘vy’: 7.5 ‘angle’: 1 ‘angular velocity’: 2.5

 After the correction has been made, the units of the state are as follows: ‘x’: (units) ‘y’: (units) ‘vx’: (units/second) ‘vy’: (units/second) ‘angle’: (radians) ‘angular velocity’: (radians/second)

+## Deep - Q - Learning :--

+### The DQN Agent
+The [DQN (Deep Q-Network) algorithm](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) was developed by DeepMind in 2015.
+It was able to solve a wide range of Atari games (some to superhuman level) by combining reinforcement learning and deep neural networks at scale.
+The algorithm was developed by enhancing a classic RL algorithm called Q-Learning with deep neural networks and a technique called experience replay.